SvenWesterlaken/mongo4j/README.md

 ## Setup

-Before you use (require) mongo4j anywhere. **First initialize it with drivers.**
+Before you use (require) mongo4j anywhere, **First initialize it with drivers**.

 This creates the singleton pattern lifecycle of driver(s) stated by the [neo4j-driver library](https://github.com/neo4j/neo4j-javascript-driver#usage-examples).

 Same options can be used as the official driver and there is the possibility of initializing multiple drivers in the beginning.
 Which should be **only one driver per neo4j database**.
 Options can be found on the neo4j driver [documentation](https://neo4j.com/docs/api/javascript-driver/current/function/index.html#static-function-driver).

 ### Single driver